Senior Lecturer (Textiles Technology)

-- Work with colleagues to enhance the Departmental management and training of post-graduate research
+- Work with colleagues to enhance the Departmental management and training of post-graduate research students.

 - Contribute to AHGS training and the Researcher Development Programme.

-During 2000-2004, Tasneem worked alongside Dr David Tyler as a Research Assistant for the North West Advanced Apparel Systems Centre, a European-funded initiative to support clothing and textile companies in North-West England.
+During 2000-2004, Tasneem worked alongside Professor David Tyler as a Research Assistant for the North West Advanced Apparel Systems Centre, a European-funded initiative to support clothing and textile companies in North-West England.
 Tasneem’s role involved working with SMEs on projects concerning the textile/fashion industry.
 Projects involved researching sports apparel, creating and designing websites and digital printing of textiles, which instigated Tasneem’s interest in Digital Printing.